-- 13. Press the "Enter" key to select the parameter for inclusion in the Single Engine Parameter Display. - Continue to scroll through and select additional parameters for the custom 1-Up Display.
+- 13. Press the "Enter" key to select the parameter for inclusion in the Single Engine Parameter Display. - 14.
+Continue to scroll through and select additional parameters for the custom 1-Up Display.
 Press the "Menu" key at any time to return to the "Custom Setup" menu.

-15. Automatic Scan - Selecting the scan function will allow the 1- Up Display to scroll through the selected set of parameters one at a time.
-Use the "Arrow" keys to scroll to the "Automatic Scan" function.
+15. Automatic Scan - Selecting the scan function will USE DEFAULTS allow the 1- Up Display to scroll through the selected CUSTOM SETUP set of parameters one at a time.
+Use the "Arrow" keys AUTOMATIC SCAN OF to scroll to the "Automatic Scan" function.
+RG13221 -UN-26SEP03 Automatic Scan Off Continued on next page OURGP11,00000B1 -19-03SEP03-14/18 16.
+Press the "Enter" key to toggle the "Automatic Scan" function on.